sofia-sunny/Introductory_Tutorials/README.md

 ##  Cheminformatics Tutorials with Python

-A curated set of introductory and intermediate-level cheminformatics tutorials for beginners interested in working with chemical data using Python.
+A curated set of introductory cheminformatics tutorials for beginners interested in working with chemical data using Python.
 The tutorials are organized in a **progressive sequence to make learning easy and intuitive**.

 **Google Colab Notebooks**